pocomane/e/README.md

 # e

-Braindead editor.
-Feels like Vim, only simpler.
+This is a fork of [e](https://github.com/hellerve/e).
+The goal is to simplify even more the editor.
+Only basic features should be supported by the core editor.
+It should be possible to implemented the rest as a lua script.

+The origina e is a braindead editor.
 Inspired by [kilo](https://github.com/antirez/kilo), of course, and a large swath of the code is similar.

 It can be scripted through Lua.